What Does IBM i 7.3 Have for System Administrators?

 The IBM i operating system generally handles work management extremely well, though sometimes administrators must deal with a job that refuses to end via the standard ENDJOB (end job) command.
 In these cases, we resort to the ENDJOBABN (end job abnormal) command, which can only be used 10 minutes after a standard ENDJOB has been attempted.

-IBM i 7.3 now includes an additional parameter (data to be dumped), which will end the job and dump the data available (via the DSPJOB command) when set to *JOB.
+IBM i 7.3 introduced an additional parameter (data to be dumped), which will end the job and dump the data available (via the DSPJOB command) when set to *JOB.

 Figure 1 – IBM i 7.3 End Job Abnormal Data Dump